maihd/lite/README.md

 - Align line numbers near code.
 - Display icon to show log type.
 - Draw intent guide line. (may be need more mechanic for syntax highlight)
-- Display project name in title bar and status bar
+- Display project name in title bar and status bar.
 - Convert to use native API instead of large library like SDL.
+(Still have fallback to SDL when native API version is buggy)

 ## TODOs
 - Native Runtime (focusing):